FoxxMD/laravel-elasticbeanstalk-queue-worker/README.md

 [QueueName]Delay     = [value]       # Optional.
 Time in seconds a job should be delayed before returning to the ready queue.
 Defaults to 0
 ```

-Add one `queue[QueueName] = [queueName]` entry in your EB environmental variables for each queue you want to run.
+Add one `queue[QueueName] = [driver]` entry in your EB environmental variables for each queue you want to run.
 The rest of the parameters are optional.

 That's it!
 On your next deploy supervisor will have its configuration updated/generated and start chugging along on your queues.